Skip to main content

 Written by Robin Singh

-Ex: Searching for Cryptokitties results in a list of 70,000 tokens.
+If you search for "Cryptokitties" only, you'll get a list of 70,000 tokens.
 Note that all of the different NFTs share the same address since they are from the same collection:

 image.png